On the breakdown of the Born-Oppenheimer approximation in LiH and LiD: Results

-The computed spherically averaged radial densities with the previous experimental results at 293 K \cite{Vidal-EvidenceOnTheBreakdownOfTheBornOppenheimerApproximationInTheChargeDensityOfCrystalline7LiHD-1992} for LiH are depicted in Fig. \ref{fig2}.
-Both, the pseudo and all-electron densities are given.
-At low radii range (below $\sim 0.1$~au), we have numerical instabilities in the computation of all-electron density derivatives.
-The radial BO density is flattened for both species by the beyond-BO effects.
+For a comparison of experimental and theoretical electron densities, the computed spherically averaged radial densities with the previous experimental results at 293~K \cite{Vidal-EvidenceOnTheBreakdownOfTheBornOppenheimerApproximationInTheChargeDensityOfCrystalline7LiHD-1992} for LiH are depicted in Fig. \ref{fig3}.
+The radial strict BO density is flattened for both species by the full BO effects with quantum mechanical nuclei.
 For lithium, the computed values are rather close to the experimental ones at low and high radii ranges.
-The largest differences are at around $\sim 0.5$~au radius.
-The beyond-BO densities, in comparison to the corresponding BO densities, are closer to the experimental values essentially in the whole range considered.
-In the middle radii range, the experimental density is further flattened in comparison to our computational result and the curve is peaking around $\sim 0.1$~au later.
-The results for hydrogen follow along the similar lines: the smallest deviations are obtained at lowest radii and the largest deviation appears in the middle range.
-In this case the experimental results imply higher values at the middle range, which is the opposite to what we found for lithium.
-Again, the BO densities are the furthest away from the experimental values essentially the whole range considered.
-There are several factors that can cause these mentioned differences.
-Possible factors are errors originating from the density functional used and the neglected of anharmonicity.
-We note, however, that the computed phonon dispersions here are consistent with earlier computational results, which appear to closely match the experimental findings. \cite{Zhang-PhononAndElasticInstabilitiesInRocksaltAlkaliHydridesUnderPressureFirstPrinciplesStudy-PhysRevB.75.104115-2007}.
-This implies a relatively weak anharmonicity.
-It remains to be seen if the computational result about the bimodal shapes of the density at the nuclei equilibrium positions, visible in Fig. \ref{fig1}, can be verified by modern experimental methods \cite{Genoni-QuantumCrystallographyCurrentDevelopmentsAndFuturePerspectives-2018,Addiego-ProbingChargeDensityInMaterialsWithAtomicResolutionInRealSpace-2023}.
-It appears that the current experimental data with the model used \cite{Vidal-EvidenceOnTheBreakdownOfTheBornOppenheimerApproximationInTheChargeDensityOfCrystalline7LiHD-1992} to refine the experimental X-ray data does not repeat these features.
+The largest differences are at around $\sim 0.2-0.9$~au radius.
+The full BO densities, in comparison to the corresponding strict BO densities, are closer to the experimental values in most of the range considered.
+In the case of lithium, the radii range $\sim 1.0-2.2$~au, the experimental density compares relatively well to our computational result on full-BO densities.
+The results for hydrogen show that the smallest deviations are obtained at lowest radii and the largest deviation appears in the middle range.
+In this case the experimental results imply higher values at the middle range, which is somewhat the opposite to what we found for lithium.
+The largest difference between experimental and computational results at $r \approx 1.1$~au is around 20\%.
+Again, the strict BO densities are the furthest away from the experimental values, in particular at low radii range.
+We find the effect of the exchange-correlation functionals used (PBE/LDA) small in comparison to the effect due to the quantum mechanical nuclei in full-BO level.
+The experimental H–D differences in the radial densities are larger than those obtained in our calculations, and have been interpreted as evidence for a breakdown of the Born--Oppenheimer approximation \cite{Vidal-EvidenceOnTheBreakdownOfTheBornOppenheimerApproximationInTheChargeDensityOfCrystalline7LiHD-1992}.
+The largest differences are above $r \approx 1.2$~au radii.
+We find that the largest difference (around 20\%) between the theoretical and experimental values $r \approx 1.1$~au is much larger than the isotope effect.